tom288/Refresh/Process/ALBUM.md

 `setpos 918.455811 370.262512 641.892151;setang 30.888823 -135.735550 0.000000`
 ***

-#### TODO
-Revert crate overhang blockbullet change detailed below

 #### Collaide changes (need new screenshots)
 Raised the displacement edges near concrete brushes to match the clipping height.\
-Worse blockbullet shape below the crate overhang - can be shot accidentally.\
 Added blockbullets to mid fences.\
 Removed solidity of central pipe.

 #### Unchanged
 The fences on mid are unchanged

+# TODO
+Build more accurate blockbullet shape for dome above IT entrance

 # Sewer